-At This Virginia High School, A Service Dog Gets His Photo In The Yearbook Just Like Any Other Kid!Victoria Lange
+At This Virginia High School, A Service Dog Gets His Photo In The Yearbook Just Like Any Other Kid!

-When the students of Stafford High School in Falmouth, Virginia received their yearbooks they had no idea of what surprise was waiting for them within its’ pages.
-At the very bottom of page 220 there was a extra student listed… this student just happened to be 16-year-old Andrew Schalk’s service dog named Alpha!
+When the students of Stafford High School in Falmouth, Virginia, received their yearbooks, they had no idea of what surprise was waiting for them within its pages.
+At the very bottom of page 220, there was an extra student listed, but it wasn’t just any student…

 Alpha’s job is to monitor A.J.’s blood sugar by scent and alert A.J. when there is a problem.
 According to AJ, Alpha is able to warn A.J. up to 40 minutes before he would even notice that something was amiss.